Offered Online Only

 The IDT program, offered exclusively online though asynchronous classes, accommodates both full-time and part-time students.
 Full-time students can complete the program within a 24 month period.
 Part-time completion will vary based on the total number of credits taken each term.

-Information about the IDT program is available at https://sunypoly.edu/graduate/idt.
+Information about the IDT program is available on the SUNY Poly IDT program page.

 The skills and knowledge taught in the IDT program are interdisciplinary and can be adapted to many fields and careers.
 The following are examples of the types of work graduates of the IDT program can do: